 Jacob Weisman is the editor and publisher of Tachyon Publications, which he founded in 1995.
 He has been nominated for the World Fantasy Award three times for his work at Tachyon is the series editor of Tachyon’s Hugo, Nebula, Sturgeon, and Shirley Jackson Awaward-winning novella series.
-His writing has appeared in The Nation, Realms of Fantasy, the Louisville Courier-Journal, The Seattle Weekly, The Cooper Point Journal, and in the college textbook Sport in Contemporary Society, edited by D. Stanley Eitzen.
-He was nominated for the World Fantasy Award for his work at Tachyon.
+His writing has appeared in The Nation, Realms of Fantasy, the Louisville Courier-Journal, The Seattle Weekly, and The Cooper Point Journal.
 Jacob is rumored to be hard at work on his first novel.

 Rina Weisman’s invaluable although often unsolicited help has truly helped Tachyon Publications grow.
 Rina spends her spare time reading books borrowed from Jacob and has coined the verb “Brodarting.”
 She knows how to make a clamshell box, measure footcandles, prefers the original Star Trek, and has been known to hum “Thus Spake Zarathrustra” when she thinks no one is listening.
 She runs the popular SF in SF reading series and movie nights, and she is otherwise unsuited for a normal, 9–5 life.
 Rina is currently proofreading everyone’s first novel.